LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

                 NO_DEFAULT_PATH
                 PATHS ${AXOM_DIR}/lib/cmake)
 ```
-It assumes that the user has provided the path to our Axom installation via the CMake variable ``AXOM_DIR``.
+It assumes that the user has provided the path to our Axom installation via the CMake variable ``AXOM_DIR`` and provides the top-level ``axom`` CMake target as well as several other targets in the ``axom::`` namespace.

-And this snippet generates an executable for our application using blt's [blt_add_executable](https://llnl-blt.readthedocs.io/en/develop/api/target.html#blt-add-executable) macro:
+This snippet generates an executable for our application using blt's [blt_add_executable](https://llnl-blt.readthedocs.io/en/develop/api/target.html#blt-add-executable) macro:
 ```cmake
 blt_add_executable(NAME       lesson_00_check_axom_configuration
                    SOURCES    lesson_00/check_axom_configuration.cpp